Top 25 Most Popular Persian Foods (Top Dishes of Iran)

 Olive oil and lemon juice go best as a dressing for this salad, which is often referred to as the ‘bride of Shiraz’.
 It’s easy to prepare and tastes great!

-It may not be the most appetizing to look at as tends to be rather dark and thick, but the combination of walnuts and the sweet and sour pomegranate molasses give it a unique flavor.
+It may not be the most appetizing to look at, as it tends to be rather dark and thick, but the combination of walnuts and the sweet and sour pomegranate molasses give it a unique flavor.
 It is simply delicious!

 11. Dizi or Ab Goosht